mattheww/gomill/gomill_docs/ringmaster_cmdline.rst

 .. action:: report

   Rewrites the :ref:`competition report file <competition report file>` based on the current status.
-It can be used for both running and stopped competitions.
+This can be used for both running and stopped competitions.

 .. action:: stop